jimmy-lin7/kinectcursor/README.md

 # kinectcursor
-WPF application that allows control of cursor with Kinect hand tracking
+WPF application that allows control of cursor with Kinect hand tracking, using Kinect SDK v1.8